Significantly Enhancing Adult Intelligence With Gene Editing May Be Possible

 And the more edits you can make, the better you can take advantage of that additional data.
 You can see this demonstrated pretty clearly in the graph below, where each line represents a differently sized training set.

 Companies like 23&Me genotyped their 12 millionth customer two years ago and could probably get at perhaps 3 million customers to take an IQ test or submit SAT scores.
-A predictor trained with that amount of data would perform about as well as the brown line on the graph above.
+A predictor trained with that amount of data would perform about as well as the green line on the graph above.

 So larger datasets could increase the effect of editing by as much as 13x!
 If we hold the number of edits performed constant at 2500, here’s how the expected gain would vary as a function of training set size: